jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Generative AI is adding another layer moving us yet further away from bare metal.

-I'm hearing the admonition: **This time it's different.
+I'm hearing this claim: **This time it's different.
 The previous tech stack was deterministic.
 AI is not deterministic.**

 I used to have the same opinion, but I saw a social media post a few weeks ago that changed my mind.
 Unfortunately, I don't have a reference to it, but I can paraphrase it: